Elliott wins playoff race at Charlotte in scorching heat

 ”If there’s ever a lesson to not quit, today was the example.”

-Behind him, the race was for the final spot in the second round of the playoffs with Elliott’s teammate, Alex Bowman, desperately trying to hang on to the 12th slot.
-He finished second in the race — in a backup car because he crashed in final practice — but his fate was out of his control because he trailed Ryan Newman in the playoff standings.
+The focus was on the four drivers who would be trimmed from the 16-driver championship field, and Bowman spent the entire race fighting for a spot in the second round.
+He crashed his car in the final moments of Saturday practice and had to go to a backup, then spun in the opening laps Sunday, deliberately spun Wallace in anger, and had to claw his way to a second-place finish.

+But the 1-2 finish for Hendrick Motorsports was no guarantee that Bowman would advance.
+Ryan Newman, further back in the field, had the point advantage on Bowman and Bowman had no control of his own fate.

-But Newman, racing Aric Almirola over the final few laps for a shot at advancing, missed a chicane with two laps remaining and the error cost him his shot at advancing.
-The point difference swung to Bowman, who slumped to the ground next to his car after the race as medical attendants tried to help him recover from heat-related issues.
+Then Newman, racing Aric Almirola over the final few laps for a shot at advancing, missed a chicane with two laps remaining and the error eliminated him from the playoffs.

-As Bowman was sitting there, Bubba Wallace approached him for Bowman deliberately spinning him in the race.
-Bowman had said when he spun Wallace that Wallace had been flipping him the middle finger for several laps and the contact was his retaliation.
+”I felt like I made a lot of mistakes trying too hard,” said Newman, who also stalled his Ford during a pit stop. ”We did not have the race car and that’s what I had to do.”

-They exchanged brief words and Bowman appeared to laugh at Wallace right before Wallace angrily splashed his bottle of water in Bowman’s face.
-Bowman was later taken to the infield care center for further treatment.
+The point difference swung to Bowman, who couldn’t celebrate because he needed immediate medical attention.
+As Bowman was slumped next to his car and surrounded by medical personnel, Wallace approached him, the two had a brief verbal exchange and Bowman appeared to laugh at Wallace right before Wallace angrily splashed the bottle he was carrying in Bowman’s face.

+Bowman was later treated in the infield care center for dehydration and said he spun Wallace for flipping his middle finger at him repeatedly on track.

+”I got flipped off for every single straightaway for three laps, flipped off by him for like three or four laps in a row at Richmond, so I’m just over it.
+He probably wouldn’t have got wrecked if he had his finger back in the car, right?”
+Bowman said. ”Probably shouldn’t repeat what he said to me, but nothing classy, by any means.
+I get it.
+I’d be mad, too, but he put himself in that spot.”

-It was that kind of messy day on the hybrid road course/oval at Charlotte, where the championship chances ended for Newman, Almirola, Kurt Busch and Erik Jones.
+It was a messy day on the hybrid road course/oval at Charlotte, where the championship chances ended for Newman, Almirola, Kurt Busch and Erik Jones.

 A late caution led NASCAR to stop the race for a cleanup and the drivers had to sit inside their cockpits, where temperatures hovered around 120 degrees.
 NASCAR officials went car-to-car handing out water bottles, and Newman was among the many who radioed their crew asking for bags of ice to be waiting for him when the race ended.